 Alternative provision: how to choose and work with providers

 Download our alternative provision (AP) audit to help you decide whether a provider is suitable for your pupils.
-Plus, find out how Ofsted inspects your AP and how you should work with the provider during your pupil's stay there.
+Plus, find out how Ofsted inspects your AP and how you should work with the provider during your pupil's time there.

-Last reviewed on 31 January 2022
+Last reviewed on 4 May 2023

 Contents